Expelled (short story): Critical assessment

-Style, theme and atructure
+Style, theme and structure

 Literary critic George W. Hunt notes the influence of Ernest Hemingway in the opening paragraph of the work:

 Commenting on the structure of "Expelled", literary critic Robert Morace called it "very nearly cubist in effect.": "The nonlinear structure has sometimes been misread as a sign of literary apprenticeship rather than understood as characteristic of Cheever's approach, both early and late, to the writing of fiction."
 Praising Cheever's "stylistic restraint" in "Expelled", literary critic Patrick Meanor reports that "the narrative voice is never strident."
 Meanor cites this passage of the story to illustrate the point:

 Literary critic James E. O'Hara quotes a passage from the story to illustrate Cheever's contempt and alienation from Thayer Academy and the prep school establishment:

 Donaldson adds: "In 999 cases out of a thousand, such a submission would have turned into a political harangue and been rejected without a second glance.
 But Cheever's tale was different...it caught Cowley's attention and held it."

 Remarking on work's key thematic element, Patrick Meanor regards "Expelled" as "the first example of the single most important thematic element pattern" in Cheever's work, "the fall" from innocence, and adding this seminal story "marked the first of Cheever's outcast or the exile, a character type that surfaces throughout his fiction."